teracyhq/blog/source/_posts/2013-09-06-octopress-cc-license-chooser-plugin-v0-1-0-release.markdown

 published: true
 ---

-"Open" is one of the most important Teracy's values.
+"Open" is one of Teracy's most important values.
 We promote open source projects on our development path.

 For open source projects, we have open source licenses.
 For other "creative" resources such as